Financial Independence Update – November 2019

 - We invest in mainly Canadian dividend paying stocks for passive income.
 Our long-term goal is to earn $30,000 per year from the stocks we own.

 - I’ve learned to embrace diversification more.
 We invest in a couple of low-cost ETFs for that.
 This way, I don’t have to worry about stock selection and I simply ride the returns of whatever these ETFs deliver.

 Our Crossover Point is coming…

 Our Crossover Point is getting very close: when financial security is realized thanks to investment income > basic expenses.

 Financial independence is the final phase of our journey.
 It will provide some stress-free living where we could live off distributions or dividends yielding 3-4% in perpetuity.

 How are we going to draw down our portfolio?

-No idea.
 I’m in my asset accumulation phase still but I think the following seems to make the most sense:

 The path to FI is unpredictable but remains a goal

 I have no idea when exactly we’ll reach our financial independence numbers but I know I’m enjoying the process of getting there and using this blog to chronicle it.